 The Rutgers University logo is an institution with a capital letter.
-The elongated elements encode the high elite position of the university and participation in scientific research programs.
+The elongated elements convey the university’s elite status and its participation in scientific research programs.
 Therefore, all students have excellent prospects for a further brilliant career.

 Meaning and History

-In 1825, another important event in Queen’s College’s history occurred: it became known as Rutgers College in honor of Colonel Henry Rutgers.
+In 1825, another important event in Queen’s College’s history occurred: it was renamed Rutgers College in honor of Colonel Henry Rutgers.
 According to the university’s heads, this person embodied Christian values.
 Flattered by this honor, Henry presented the educational institution with several thousand dollars and a huge dome.

-Rutgers received the status of State University in 1945.
+Rutgers received state university status in 1945.
 Later, it was joined by the University of Newark, which became the basis for one of three regional campuses.
-A common visual identification system unites all departments of the university.
+A common visual identification system unites all university departments.
 The modern identity was adopted in 2006 and approved by the Board of Governors.
 It includes a signed logo and an official seal.
 Trademark licensing began in the mid-1980s, and the educational institution benefits from this: it sells the right to use its graphics and name.

 What is Rutgers University?